-A range of homework activities have been set for various days of the week.
+A range of homework activities will be set for your child.
 All the activities are intended to support your child's learning in school (either consolidating recently taught concepts, reviewing existing knowledge in advance of upcoming class work, or, in the case of the 'homework grid', allowing an opportunity to find out more about areas of our class Topic that your child is especially interested in).

 If children are falling behind or don't have access to a computer at home, they can arrange with me to complete it during lunch times at school.